Hua-YS/Hua-YS.github.io/_posts/2019-6-20-File-World.md

 we want to compare the compression efficiency and information loss of h5py and scipy.

 ## Example 1: Huge random matrix
-In this example, we test scipy and h5py with a huge random matrix.
+In this example, we test `scipy` and `h5py` with a huge random matrix.
 Here, we create a 10000 x 10000 matrix and assign all its elements random values (0, 1).
 ```python
 import numpy as np
 a = np.random.rand(10000, 10000)
 ```
+## scipy

-try to store the matrix in the format of .mat using scipy
+First, we use `scipy` to store the matrix in the format of .mat
 ```python
 import scipy.io as sio
 sio.savemat('matfile.mat', {'elem1':a})